jbexta/AgentPilot/README.md

 </table>

 Building from source: [How to build from source](docs/guides/how_to_build.md) <br>
-If you're on linux and the app wont open it's probably an opengl dependency issue that I haven't fixed yet, for now build it from source using above instructions.
+If you're on linux and the app wont open it's probably an opengl dependency issue that I haven't fixed yet, for now build from source using above instructions.

 ## Features